Authors: Joel Zhou & Michael Troutman

 Adding a LINSTOR Remote to your Target Kubernetes Cluster

-To restore your backup, the LINSTOR Controller within Kubernetes needs to know about the details of your backup’s remote location.
-You provide this information to the LINSTOR Controller by creating a LINSTOR remote object with your S3 bucket’s details:
+To restore your backup, the LINSTOR controller pod within Kubernetes needs to know about the details of your backup’s remote location.
+You provide this information to the LINSTOR controller pod by creating a LINSTOR remote object with your S3 bucket’s details.

 # s3_bucket_name=<your_s3_bucket_name>